MarcusVirg/web/packages/site/src/content/blog/ci-cd-web-apps.md

         run: npm run test
 ```

 Again, you can name these steps whatever you want but these are the names I gave them.
 I would recommend running these locally, to make sure they at least work on your machine before having the CI run it.
-It's probably worth running them before any PR you make, since we will run this workflow on every PR or push to an existing PR.
-Now that our CI is setup, we can move onto our CD workflow.
+It's probably worth running them before any PR you make since we will run this workflow on every PR or push to an existing PR.
+Now that our CI is set up, we can move on to our CD workflow.

 #### CD Action